For this is our God, our God forever and ever. He will be our guide even to death. Psalm 48:14

 the city of the great King.

-3 God has shown himself in her citadels as a refuge.
+3 The Lord has shown himself as a refuge in her citadels.

 6 Trembling took hold of them there,